trussworks/truss-interview/README.md

 ### The problem: [Display data from an API for human consumption](BROWSER_README.md)

-Please write a static webpage that loads data from `https://swapi.dev/api/planets/` and displays that data in an HTML `table`.
-Name the entrypoint for your application `index.html`.
+Please write a static webpage that loads data from a specified public API, and formats & displays that data in HTML.
+You may use libraries, frameworks and/or build tools as long as clear, simple instructions are provided for how to run them.
+Please ensure your solution can be easily viewed in the browser.

 You may use additional files to organize your code.
 You may also use frameworks and build tools as long as clear, simple instructions are provided for how to run them.
 Please ensure your solution can be easily viewed in the browser.